Houston leaders gather for ABC13 town hall to answer your vaccine questions

 Dozens of viewers expressed worry for seniors in our region Tuesday night, describing confusion and frustration over the process of getting a vaccine appointment for their loved ones.

+"Our behavior is so critically important.
+If we can all come together, then we can block the progression of this virus," Turner said, waving a can of Lysol on camera, before adding, "Stay out of the club."

-If you missed the town hall, a full replay will be available shortly on ABC13.com, our news app and our four ABC13 Connected TV apps on Fire TV, Roku, Apple TV and Android TV.
+If you missed the town hall, a full replay is now available on ABC13.com, our news app and our four ABC13 Connected TV apps on Fire TV, Roku, Apple TV and Android TV.

-Last Tuesday, bars were closed and restaurants were forced to reduce capacity to 50% after COVID-19 hospitalizations exceeded 15 percent in Trauma Service Area (TSA) Q, triggering reopening rollbacks.

-TSA Q includes Harris, Fort Bend, Montgomery, Austin, Colorado, Matagorda, Walker, Waller and Wharton counties.

 Mayor @SylvesterTurner joins us Tuesday to answer your questions about the city's #COVID19 vaccine distribution plan and what you need to know about making an appointment.
 Submit your questions here now for our Action 13: Vaccinating Houston Town Hall.https://t.co/TOnRpWODTx pic.twitter.com/feTmBX1c18— ABC13 Houston (@abc13houston) January 11, 2021